oracle-livelabs/database/mds-intro/enableopsi/enableopsi.md

 ## Introduction

-In this lab, you will go through the steps to enable and explore Ops Insights for MySQL HeatWave DB System.
+In this lab, you will go through the steps to enable and explore Ops Insights for HeatWave MySQL DB System which includes ML based resource usage trending, capacity planning, and SQL Insights.

-Estimated time: 50 minutes
+Estimated time: 20 minutes

 ### Objectives

 - Log into OCI Tenancy.
 - Enable Ops Insights Demo Mode.
+- Explore capacity planning and SQL Insights.

 ### Prerequisites